-Season Three, near the end of its run, Wonder Woman had a serious, emotional story in a two-part episode.
+In Season Three, Wonder Woman had a serious, emotional story in a two-part episode.
 Her identity is revealed, as a teenage boy sees Diana transforming into Wonder Woman.
 She wipes out his memory, but a photo in his pocket at the end of the show suggests the secret might come up again in his mind.
-This hints at where the series might have gone in a 4th season, in a more dramatic tone and also a move for Diana to Los Angeles.
+This hints at where the series might have gone in a fourth season, in a more dramatic tone and also a move for Diana to Los Angeles.

 Now a new audience has fallen in love with Wonder Woman, the 2017 film starring Gal Gadot as the iconic character raked in around half a billion at the box office.
 This gives new meaning to the term, “Girl Power”!